reply-fr/sustainable-personal-accounts/FAQ.md

 - **Incident Manager** - SPA turns exceptions into incident records in SSM Incident Manager

-### Q. What are the guiding principles for Sustainable Personal Accounts?
+### Q: What are the guiding principles for Sustainable Personal Accounts?

 **We drive innovation by experimentations** - Professionals who can access the AWS console, APIs or SDK have a strong advantage to build systems out of available software and data constructs, and to prove the business opportunity or to fail fast.
 Large enterprises are advised to connect thousands of employees to AWS native capabilities so as to foster innovation at scale.
 A key performance indicator is the number of AWS accounts assigned to individuals across the corporation.